czbiohub/specialops/DASH_Analysis/README.md

 # DASH analysis
-A wrapper script for subsampling, filtering, cutting TruSeq adaptors and running DASHit score guides on a directory of fastq files
+A wrapper script for subsampling, filtering, cutting TruSeq adaptors and running DASHit score guides on a directory of fastq.gz files.
+Recommend to run in tmux or screen.

 ### Installation
-Transfer or copy the DASHwrapper.sh and the Python scripts (DASH_csv_format_interactive.py and DASH_csv_format.py) into the directory with the files you wish to perform the analysis on
+Transfer or copy the DASHwrapper.sh and the Python scripts (DASH_csv_format_interactive.py and DASH_csv_format.py) into the directory with the files you wish to perform the analysis on.

 ### Running the script